Shopify/checkout-sheet-kit-android/README.md

 <img width="3200" height="800" alt="gradients" src="https://github.com/user-attachments/assets/1f1d7351-1715-4165-874e-c1f2195bcb20" />

 **Shopify's Checkout Kit for Android** is a library that enables Android apps to provide the world's highest converting, customizable, one-page checkout within an app.
-The presented experience is a fully-featured checkout that preserves all of the store customizations: Checkout UI extensions, Functions, Web Pixels, and more.
+The presented experience is a fully-featured checkout that preserves all of the store customizations: Checkout UI extensions, Functions, and more.
 It also provides idiomatic defaults such as support for light and dark mode, and convenient developer APIs to embed, customize and follow the lifecycle of the checkout experience.
 Check out our developer blog to [learn how Checkout Kit is built](https://www.shopify.com/partners/blog/mobile-checkout-sdks-for-ios-and-android).

 **Note**: We're in the process of renaming "Checkout Sheet Kit" to "Checkout Kit."
 The dev docs and README already use the new name, while the package itself will be updated in an upcoming version.